tidalwave-it/mistral-src/README.txt

 modules/Processor                 sources for the imaging processor modules/Renderer                  sources for the renderer

-Examples/ViewerExample            example about the renderer Examples/HistogramViewerExample   example about histogram computation Examples/FaxManagerExample        example about a simple editing tool Examples/CustomOperationExample   example about custom operations Examples/Miscellaneous            miscellaneous examples
+modules/Examples/ViewerExample            example about the renderer modules/Examples/HistogramViewerExample   example about histogram computation modules/Examples/FaxManagerExample        example about a simple editing tool modules/Examples/CustomOperationExample   example about custom operations modules/Examples/Miscellaneous            miscellaneous examples

-lib				  contains third party libraries needed for compiling etc				  contains Jalopy settings for formatting sources and other stuff